FIFA scandal deepens as Blatter aide linked to payments

 England called for a boycott but a senior UEFA official cast doubt on an outright move, while Sweden’s soccer authorities have not ruled out the possibility of a boycott, Swedish FA chairman Karl-Erik Nilsson told Reuters.

-Following Blatter’s re-election as FIFA president, the English Football Association’s chairman Greg Dyke said his organization would support any boycott led by UEFA, the Union of European Football Associations.
+Following Blatter’s re-election as FIFA president, the English Football Association’s chairman Greg Dyke said his organisation would support any boycott led by UEFA, the Union of European Football Associations.

 English Football Association board member Heather Rabbatts said she was withdrawing from FIFA’s task force against racism and discrimination with immediate effect.